Finitary Simulation of Infinitary $\beta$-Reduction via Taylor Expansion, and Applications: Head reduction and normalisation properties

 by \cref{norm:lem:simul_flh}.
 As a consequence, $H^k(M)$ has shape $\lambda x_1\dots\lambda x_m.\left(\dots \left((y)M_1\right)\dots \right)M_n$, which shows (3).

 Finally, (1) is as immediate consequence of (3). \end{proof}

-A first notable consequence of the previous result is the equivalence of head-normalisabi\-lity and solvability.
+A first notable consequence of the previous result is the equivalence of head-normalisation and solvability.
 In the finitary λ-calculus, this is a well-known theorem \autocite{Wadsworth76}.
 The following proof, based on the Taylor expansion and inspired by \autocite{Olimpieri20}, is much simpler than the original one.

 \begin{defi}[solvability] A term $M\in\linf{001}$ is said to be \emph{solvable} in $\Lambda$ (resp. in $\linf{001}$) if there exist $x_1,\dots,x_m\in\Vv$ and $N_1,\dots,N_n\in\Lambda$ (resp. $\linf{001}$) such that